Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - **Interactive Streamlit UI**: Run a beautiful, animated web dashboard to analyze and visualize profits and volumes.
 - **One-click Launch**: Just double-click `run-analyzer.bat` on Windows to launch the UI in your browser.
-- **Configurable Weights & Options**: Adjust profit, volume, and margin weights, pricing method, and more from the sidebar.
+- **Configurable Weights & Options**: Adjust profit, volume, and margin weights and the minimum online sample size from the sidebar.
 - **Live Progress, Animations, and Effects**: Enjoy spinners, Lottie animations, and confetti.
 - **Results Table & Plot**: View sortable tables and interactive scatter plots of profit vs. volume.
 - **Linear Regression (Profit vs. Volume)**: Run statistical analysis with a regression line and R² displayed.
 - **Persistent Analytics (SQLite)**: Each run appends results to a single local SQLite DB for cumulative analysis.
 - **24/7 Mode**: Optional continuous mode to fetch and append data every N minutes (default 60).
+- **Faster Analysis**: Concurrency improvements, fewer requests per set using include=item, and statistics-based pricing (now the default).
+- **Live Progress + Controls**: Visible progress bar with ETA and counters, Stop (no save), and Quit (immediate exit) buttons.
+- **API Spec Included**: The Warframe.market OpenAPI spec used by the app is included in this repo as `api-doc.da4693bf305141492c84.yml`.
 - **All CLI features still available**: You can still run the classic script for CSV/XLSX output.
 - **Improved error handling, caching, and async performance**.